 A flag for Drala Jong

-This is the flag which has been specifically created for Drala Jong.
+This is the flag which has been specially created for Drala Jong.

 Dragons

-The flag is a combination of the Flag of Wales with the red dragon (Y Ddraig Goch) and the Flag of Bhutan which is also known as Druk Yul, the dragon country.
+The flag is a combination of the Welsh flag featuring the red dragon (Y Ddraig Goch) and the Flag of Bhutan which is also known as Druk Yul, the dragon country.
 Dragons can be found both in European and Far East Asian mythology, but while in Europe the dragon is often demonic and needs to be slain by the hero, in the Tibetan tradition the dragon is a creature of great creative power.
-Within the Aro gTér the dragon is one of the 12 astrological animals and one of the 6 animals in the sKu-mNyé, a cycle of physical exercises from Dzogchen Long-dé.
+Within the Aro gTér the dragon is one of the 12 astrological animals and one of the 6 animals in the sKu-mNyé, a cycle of psycho-physical exercises from Dzogchen Long-dé.

 Flag of Bhutan